rayraycano/rayraycano.github.io/_posts/2016-05-19-Post-Malone-Loves-Pair-Programming.markdown

 Malone then jumps back a bit, understanding that taking on a physical relationship, much like a partner project, requires a lot. *"Don't be shy girl it's okay [to commit]"* he says.
 He understands that many times people will be scared to commit, as they don't want to cause any merge conflicts because those suck.

-Malone follows this with a *"How much did you pay, pay, pay?/I'm a let you in my chain"*, opening up casual discussion on the price of Git when used for a corporate purposes (Github has been known to charge [exorbiant amounts][github] for it's services) while also inviting her to merge into his chain of commits.
+Malone follows this with a *"How much did you pay, pay, pay?/I'm a let you in my chain"*, opening up casual discussion on the price of Git when used for a corporate purposes (Github has been known to charge [exorbitant amounts][github] for it's services) while also inviting her to merge into his chain of commits.

 **Conclusion**
 --------------